Preventing Botrytis Without Fungicides

 Botrytis’ Effects and Symptoms

-Gray mold is initiated when the botrytis cinerea fungus infiltrates the plant, through soft tissue or wounds.
+Gray mold begins when the botrytis cinerea fungus infiltrates the plant, through soft tissue or wounds.
 It develops inside the plant, eventually erupting on almost any part of the plant: leaves, stems, flowers or fruit.

 Though symptoms vary, they generally involve darkening and softening of the tissue on which it erupts.
 In later stages, spores begin to emerge in the form of white or gray fuzz.
 Eventually, gray mold will cause its host to dry out, shrivel and rot.

-When it comes to indoor or greenhouse diseases, prevention is often much simpler and more cost effective than treatment.
-No disease proves this point better than botrytis.
+When it comes to indoor or greenhouse diseases, preventing botrytis is often much simpler and more cost effective than treatment.
 By the time symptoms become apparent, the disease has already taken hold, drastically reducing the efficacy of treatment methods.
 Additionally, there are currently no proven non-fungicidal remedies for gray mold.

 In order to develop spores, botrytis requires specific climate conditions, including relatively cool temperatures and high levels of humidity.
 When the conditions are right, spores begin to develop.
 They are then easily carried by wind, transported by people or thrown around by splashing water, making it very difficult to control their spread.